Doctor Salary vs Other Professions: 2026 Income Comparison

 • Cargo pilots (FedEx, UPS): $250,000 – $350,000+

-The Comparison: A senior U.S. airline captain earns roughly what an interventional cardiologist or orthopedic surgeon earns with significantly less training time and educational debt.
+Comparison with Physicians: A senior U.S. airline captain earns roughly what an interventional cardiologist or orthopedic surgeon earns with significantly less training time and educational debt.

 "A doctor can help one patient at a time... a software engineer builds something once that provides $5 of value to 200,000 people.
 That's $1,000,000 vs. $10,000." — Gleb Shkut on physician vs. software engineer leverage